harterrt/harterrt/content/mozilla/opportunity_sizing.md

 First, this analysis should *not* be the entirety of our decision making process.
 It's a tool to break through some common biases when choosing work.

-Second, these analysis can (and should) grow with our commitment to the project.
+Second, these analyses can (and should) grow with our commitment to the project.

 When we're early in the product life-cycle, we can make very rough estimates.